foxyyyyyyyyyyyyy/breezeapi-core/docs.md

 ## Overview

-**Breeze API** is a Bun-native, file-based API framework with built-in support for HTTP and WebSocket routes, Zod-based validation, OpenAPI/Swagger documentation, and a flexible middleware system.
+**Breeze API** is a Bun-native, file-based API framework with built-in support for HTTP and WebSocket routes, Zod-based validation, OpenAPI/Swagger documentation, flexible middleware, and first-class cookie and CORS support.
 It is designed for rapid development, scalability, and developer ergonomics.

 ---